-RSF for additional TAC sources is only applicable to those sources that emit one or more TACs at a rate that exceeds a trigger level listed in Table 2-5-1 c.
-SOLVENT CLEANING OPERATIONS, such as usage of:
+- \ RSF for additional TAC sources is only applicable to those sources that emit one or more TACs at a rate that exceeds a trigger level listed in Table 2-5-1

-PERMIT TO OPERATE FEE:
+- 3. PERMIT TO OPERATE FEE:

+- a.
+The minimum fee per source is: